prof-spock/FluidSynthPlugin/README.md

    2. The distribution also contains a documentation [pdf file](./FluidSynthPlugin-documentation.pdf) in subdirectory doc and test files in subdirectory test (for details on the regression test see below).

+   3. Depending on your target operating system, additional steps might be necessary:

+      - When installing the plugins on Linux, you have to ensure that the fluidsynth package is already installed (e.g.  with <TT>sudo apt install fluidsynth</TT>).

+      - When installing the plugins on MacOS, note that those are *not signed*; so you have to explicitly remove the quarantine flag from them (e.g. by applying the command <TT>sudo xattr -rd com.apple.quarantine «vstPath»</TT>).

-   3. When installing the plugins and program on Windows, they require the so-called *Microsoft Visual C++ Redistributable* library.
+      - When installing the plugin and program on Windows, they require the so-called Microsoft Visual C++ Redistributable library.
 Very often this is already installed on your system; if not, you have to install it from the [Microsoft][VCCLib] site.

    4. Restart your DAW and rescan the plugins.
 You should now be able to select the <TT>FluidSynthPlugin</TT>.